MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/ClientEntityDocumenation/ClientEntityDocumentationIntroduction.md

 ## Scripts

 This value than can be used over and over again without the need to constantly recompute the calculations.
-Scripts currently support pre - animation and scale.More script types will be added later.
+Scripts currently support pre-animation and scale.
+More script types will be added later.
 -Pre-animation scripts are evaluated immediately before animations are processed.
 -Scale sets the scale of the mob's geometry.